CivicActions/civicactions.com/src/content/case-studies/EatFresh.md

 ### Impact
 * Underserved Californians can easily access health advice and quality nutrition information
-* Resources are better tailored to fit the real-life situations of low-income constituents
+* Resources are tailored to fit real-life situations of low-income constituents
 * Other agencies and community organizations can integrate EatFresh into their programs
 * Audiences are engaged with healthy lifestyle learning on social media
 * Health education resources and community based activities have expanded beyond the website